-I had found out in the records that the first expedition going to the Philippines before the fall of Manila only had 150 rounds per man and were going seven thousand miles from home, when the battlefield allowance -- on the wagon trains and other things and on the soldier and all -- was something like 600 rounds.
+I had found out in the records that the first expedition going to the Philippines before the fall of Manila only had 150 rounds per man and were going seven thousand miles from home, when the battlefield allowance on the wagon trains and other things, and on the soldier and all, was something like 600 rounds.
 And here they were going to the Philippines with 150.

-Now I have just recited the exhibition that we had to give in the 1st Division in going to France.
-And I repeat again that this cost General Pershing a great deal because it shook French confidence terribly as they thought that was the American Army and nothing we could tell them made any impression.
-We described how we were getting these officers in this six months course and starting new camps all the time with the officer camps.
+Now I have just recited the exhibition that we had to give in the First Division in going to France.
+And I repeat again that this cost General Pershing a great deal because it shook French confidence terribly, as they thought that was the American army, and nothing we could tell them made any impression.
+We described how we were getting these officers in this six-months course and starting new camps all the time with those officer camps.
 That made no impression on them.
-They couldn't conceive of an officer with six months' training.
-And some of these only had three months' training.
+They couldn't conceive of an officer in six months' training.
+And some of these were only three months' training.
 Altogether anybody who went through that first affair got a dose of unpreparedness such as he would never forget.
-I didn't realize then I was going to have one after another and several when I was in responsible position for all this affair and yet I would have to find some way to crawl out of the difficulties.
+I didn't realize then I was going to have one after another and several when I was in responsible position for all this affair, and yet I would have to find some way to crawl out of the difficulties.

-Q. 2b.
+2b.
 Could you give a description of St. Nazaire at this time?

-A. The same thing went on when we got to France.
-When we landed -- by a fortunate coincidence I was the second man ashore.
-I was just behind General Sibert on our first expedition when we landed at St. Nazaire.
-And when we finally got permission to go ashore that evening, several of the officers, and walk about the town.
-It was very depressing.
-They had just gotten the news of the terrible losses on the Somme when the Germans had thrown back this offensive -- that developed afterwards they had learned all about it before it started.
-And every woman seemed to be in mourning.
-And everyone seemed to be on the verge of tears.
-And the one thing we noticed most of all.
-There was no enthusiasm at all over our arrival.
+The same thing went on when we got to France.
+By a fortunate coincidence I was the second man ashore.
+I was just behind General Sibert on our first expedition when we landed at St. Nazaire [June 26, 1917].
+When we finally got permission to go ashore that evening, some of the officers, and walk about the town, it was very depressing.
+They had just gotten the news of the terrible losses on the Somme when the Germans had thrown back this offensive.
+Every woman seemed to be in mourning, and everyone seemed to be on the verge of tears.
+The one thing we noticed most of all was there was no enthusiasm at all over our arrival.
 The Canadians had come and were going to settle the war in a month or two and nothing happened.
-Now the Americans had come and were going to settle the war right off, and nothing happened.
+Now the Americans had come and were going to settle the war right off and nothing happened.
 The whole thing was a very depressing affair.

-And the surroundings, everything about it, our first taste of the effect of the war particularly on the rear areas left a lasting impression on my mind and a deep sympathy for the French and, I think, an understanding such as other officers in high staff positions -- that had not gone through that affair -- did not comprehend, and were rather intolerant of the French in some of their peculiarities -- which were not peculiarities to the French but they were to us.
-And I might say that everything in the way of the large war measures were a peculiarity to us.
+The surroundings, everything about it, our first taste of the effect of war, particularly on the rear areas, left a lasting impression on my mind and a deep sympathy for the French and, I think, an understanding such as other officers in high staff positions had not gone through that affair did not comprehend, and were rather intolerant of the French in some of their peculiarities, which were not peculiarities to the French, but they were to us.
+I might say that everything in the way of large war measures were a peculiarity to us.